 Each examination is worth 33.3% of your overall grade.

 There are visits to the Crown Court and Magistrates’ Court, alongside visits to London, Parliament, the Supreme Court and Royal Courts of Justice.
 There is also a Humanities department residential trip – previous destinations have included Iceland, Rome & Venice, Berlin, Munich, New York and Washington.
-Presentations will be delivered from Magistrates and the Police, and you will take part in mock trials and mooting.
+Presentations will be delivered from Magistrates the the Police, and you will take part in mock trials and mooting.
 Opportunities for work experience will be available.
 The E6 Programme will support your next steps after College, whether these take you into employment or higher education.

 There are many pathways that work effectively with this course, including the following: